GaryAllanJackson/ExcelControlledAutomater/README.md

     Full size screenshots - pip install pillow pyscreeze pyautogui

 Excel is used to describe the action, selector_type, selector, expected value, actual value and description for each action.
-A separate Excel application, Commands.xlsm, that is not included with this application, due to source controls limiting its alter-ability, is used to create separate Excel files(CommandScripts.xlsx) that are used by the application to perform one or more actions.
+A separate Excel application, Commands.xlsm, that is not included with this application, due to source controls limiting its alter-ability, is used to create separate Excel files(CommandScripts.xlsx with the tab of commands entitled CommandScripts) that are used by the application to perform one or more actions.
+See a list of commands below and a sample CommandScripts.xlsx file at the bottom showing how each command is used.

 An additional Excel file, TestLogs.xlsx, with a single Sheet entitled Logs, also not included, serves as the LogFile for the application.

-At the time of this writing, Actions in the Commands.xlsm and CommandScripts.xlsx files consist of the following Commands and similar but not exact Descriptions:  (Descriptions listed below are more robust for general understanding.)
+At the time of this writing, Actions in the Commands.xlsm and CommandScripts.xlsx files consist of the following Commands and similar but not exact Descriptions:
+(Descriptions listed below are more robust for general understanding.)
 Actions                                 |Description                                                                                                                |Display Value                           |
 Navigate                                |Navigate to URL                                                                                                            |Page URL                                |
 Check Page Tagging                      |Checks page tagging                                                                                                        |Checks page tagging                     |